buelowp/qtlifx/README.md

 ```

 Once you have received the bulbDiscoveryFinished(bulb) signal, that bulb has completed discovery
 and can be queried or set as needed.
-If you choose to provide the product definitions, then
+If you choose to provide the product definitions (see below), then
-it includes all of the LIFX capabilities.
+each bulb includes all of the LIFX capabilities.
 Otherwise, some functions may not work as the lights
-are not assumed to support them.
+are not assumed to support them by default.

 ```
 QFile file("products.json");